What is a 100% Mortgage and How Does it Work?

 Higher interest rates

-One of the disadvantages of taking out a 100% mortgage is that most of these products are only available at higher interest rates than standard mortgages.
+Most 100% mortgage products are only available at higher interest rates than standard mortgages.
 You might also find that it is much more difficult to find this type of mortgage, so you could spend a while trying to find one, unless you work with a whole-of-market broker, such as Boon Brokers.

 The main dependency of being able to obtain a 100% mortgage is that you have somebody who agrees to act as a guarantor and take on the risk themselves.